Conditional Logic, Calculator, and Variable Mentions

 The Calculate action:

-Below is the video on how to create a simple BMI calculator.
+Below is the video on how to create a simple BMI calculator using simple AI prompt.

 Chaining Calculations